marciofk/hva-asv-assignment-3/README.md

 #### 3. Jenkins installation

-Jenkins is a CI/CI tool.
+Jenkins is a CI/CD (Continuos Integration/Continuous Deployment) tool.
 Make sure that you have Jenkins installed on your local machine.
 If not:

 * Download Jenkins from [the Jenkins WebSite](https://jenkins.io/).
 Select **Generic Java Package (war)** for this exercise.
-* In Mac computers, Jenkins is installed in the */Applications/Jenkins* folder
 * Start the Jenkins Server from the command line:
 	* *java -jar jenkins.war*
 * The command will start a Jetty container.
 You can access Jenkins from [http://localhost:8080](localhost:8080)
-* Follow the instructions to unlock Jenkins
+* Follow the instructions to unlock Jenkins.
 * You don't need to install any plugin right now
 * Note that the war file can also be deployed into any JEE container.
 But for now, let's use this simplified startup process.